reshmabidikar/slate/source/includes/_payment-method.md

 ## Audit Logs

 This endpoint enables access to payment method audit logs.
-For more on audit logs see the Audit and History section under Using Kill Bill APIs.
+For details on audit logs see [Audit and History](#using-kill-bill-apis-audit-and-history).

 ### Retrieve payment method audit logs with history by id

+Retrieve a list of audit log records showing changes to the payment method.
+History information (a copy of the full payment method object) is included with each record.

+Some examples:

+* If this API is invoked after a payment method is created, it would return a single `INSERT` record corresponding to the payment method creation.
+* * If this API is invoked after a payment method is deleted, it would return two records:
+  * An `INSERT` record corresponding to the payment method creation.
+  * A `DELETE` record corresponding to the payment method deletion.

 **HTTP Request**